-History makes us comprehend the place that saw the flight of the current Dalai Lama and the displaced people, the Chinese by Tibetan government and later Tibetan refugees when the People’s Republic of China annexed Tibet in 1950.
+History makes us comprehend the place that was responsible for the string of flight from the current Dalai Lama, the Chinese by Tibetan government and later Tibetan refugees when the People’s Republic of China annexed Tibet in 1950.
 The 1962 Indo China war saw Chinese troops enter Indian territory through Nathu La pass and this border post became a sore point in Indo Chinese history spawning patriotic songs, movies and an apology from the then Indian Prime Minister Jawaharlal Nehru to the nation.
 India’s defence complacency had been exposed and ended all trade between the two countries.
 Nathu La became one of the three passes that were points of confrontation and meetings between the China and the Indian Army.The confrontation has spilled into the present.

 In 1975 Sikkim had acceded to India and Nathu La became Indian territory.
 At that time China refused to acknowledge the accession.
 The frosty relations between the two countries thawed a little with visit to China by the then Indian Prime Minister Atal Bihari Vajpaye in 2003.
 Finally, in 2006, after prolonged talks there was a formal opening of Nathu La pass.
 Both India and China recognized the accessions, Tibet and Sikkim, by each country.